microsoft/vscode-gradle/CONTRIBUTING.md

 > You _should not_ open the `extension` or `tasks-server` directories in separate windows.

 Open the Debug panel, and select one of the `debug` tasks, for example `Debug Extension`, or any of the test launch configurations.
+You can also run `./gradlew test` to run all tests.

 ### Code Style